 I Am Love (2010)

-Luca Guadagnino (director of the upcoming Suspiria remake) is the eye behind this stunning, seductive drama, about a series of sexual relationships bringing a wealthy Italian family to its knees.
+Luca Guadagnino (Call Me By Your Name,Suspiria) is the eye behind this stunning, seductive drama, about a series of sexual relationships bringing a wealthy Italian family to its knees.
 Tilda Swinton brings all the passion and lust to the lead role, while Guadagnino does a number to our senses with some of the most gorgeous food porn ever committed to screen.

 The timing was perfect for this grimly brilliant Swedish import: vampires were getting more than a little anemic (sorry) and long in the tooth (sorry again), but this fascinating adaptation of John Lindqvist's celebrated novel popped up and reminded us that vampire movies could still draw blood (very, very sorry).
 It's a simple story of a bullied young boy and an old vampire trapped in a teenager's body -- but it manages to branch off in a variety of unexpected directions.
 And hey, the American remake (Let Me In) is pretty solid in its own right.